Pure Jerry: Marin Veterans Memorial Auditorium, San Rafael, California, February 28, 1986

 Pure Jerry: Marin Veterans Memorial Auditorium, San Rafael, California, February 28, 1986 is a live album by Jerry Garcia and John Kahn.
 As the title suggests, it was recorded at the Marin Veterans Memorial Auditorium in San Rafael, California, on February 28, 1986.
 It contains the entire concert from that date, on one CD.
 The eighth and penultimate entry in the Pure Jerry series of archival concert albums, it was released on March 25, 2009.

 On this album, Garcia sings and plays acoustic guitar, accompanied only by Kahn on double bass.
 The songs include traditional folk and blues tunes, one Bob Dylan cover, and several selections from the Grateful Dead canon.

+The album was released as a two-disc LP on November 24, 2023, as part of Record Store Day.

 Critical reception

 In the Marin Independent Journal, Paul Liberatore wrote, "This homecoming show was recorded in the 2,000-seat Marin Vets Auditorium at the end of a winter tour, the last of a dozen acoustic concerts Garcia and his close friend, bassist John Kahn, played together that year.
 This is the first official full release of acoustic music from Garcia and Kahn, and it's unfortunate that the bass sounds muddy and disconnected from the music when it's audible at all on this 70-minute recording.
 But Garcia's unmistakable guitar work and distinctive nasal voice come through loud and clear, particularly on folk tunes like 'Spike Driver Blues', once more reminding listeners of what an extraordinary musician he was.
 It takes a master to stand on a stage with just an acoustic guitar and a bass backup and be able to carry a show, enthralling an audience as only the charismatic Garcia could without ever saying a word to the crowd."

 On All About Jazz, Doug Collette said, "Capturing two instruments and a single voice (Kahn doesn't sing at all) presents no great technical challenges, sonically speaking, but the recording of this February 1986 show, overseen by engineer John Cutler, not only catches the timbre of the instruments but the intimacy of the performance in the two thousand seat venue.
 Joe Gastwirt's mastering preserves the natural camaraderie of the two musicians in all its quiet glory as well."

 On Allmusic, William Ruhlmann said, "It would be nice to be able to report that on what is the closest thing to a real solo album in Jerry Garcia's catalog, he took the opportunity to rethink and rearrange his music, but that's not the case here.
 Still, Garcia fans will welcome the unusually stripped down nature of the performance.
 It really is as close to 'pure Jerry' as they are likely to get."